stanford-futuredata/Willump/README.md

 # Willump

 **Willump is unstable and under active development!
-Please report any bugs or unusual behavior to [willump-group@cs.stanford.edu](mailto:willump-group@cs.stanford.edu).**
+Please report any bugs or unusual behavior.**

 Willump is an optimizer for machine learning inference.
 It speeds up ML inference pipelines written as Python functions whose performance is bottlenecked by feature computation.